AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 The configuration mode of an analysis report created via the **[!UICONTROL Quantitative distribution]** template is detailed in an implementation example [Quantitative data analysis](../../reporting/using/use-cases.md#quantitative-data-analysis).

-The options available when using the descriptive analysis wizard to create a quantitative report are detailed below.
+The options available when using the descriptive analysis assistant to create a quantitative report are detailed below.

 Start by selecting the variable which the calculations concern: